cloud-gov/cg-style/README.md

 ## Install and use
 ### node/npm
 The best way to install cg-style is with the node package manager or [npm](https://www.npmjs.com/).
-Run the following command on a computer with node/npm installed to install cg-style into your project
+If you haven't already cloned the `cg-style` [repository for development use](#development, run the following command on a computer with node/npm installed to install cg-style into your project

 ```
 npm install cloudgov-style --save